shaolaizheyitao/MQTT/servers.md

 ## Mosquitto

-[ Mosquitto](http://mosquitto.org ) is an Open Source MQTT server with C and C++ client libraries.
+[Mosquitto](http://mosquitto.org) is an Open Source MQTT server with C and C++ client libraries.
 A python client library is cared for under Eclipse Paho.
 For JavaScript, Mosquitto recommends the Eclipse Paho Javascript client.
 A public, hosted test server is also available ([more information](public_brokers))

-## Eclipse Paho

-The [ Eclipse Paho](http://www.eclipse.org/paho/ ) project hosts an instance of the mosquitto broker as a public test sandbox for the [Machine-to-Machine Industry Working Group](http://m2m.eclipse.org/) ([more information](public_brokers)).

 ## Emitter